peng-jinbo/text_classifier/README.md

 # text_classifier
-some code about text classifier
+some codes about text classifier